johnstonskj/johnstonskj.github.io/_posts/2023-03-14-CAREful-design-documents.md

   Practice](#professional-practice)) to ensure that we raise those as we see them.

-- *Effort* – the enumeration of resources required to accomplish the design.
+- *Effort* – the enumeration of resources required to accomplish the design, **and** operate/maintain the resulting system(s).
 While it may make sense to expand *effort* to include *cost* I believe this is invalid.
 If a cost budget, or calendar deadline is the focus of the design it is a *constraint*.
 This does not mean we do not consider costs, it should always be a part of our [professional practice](#professional-practice) to carefully balance the costs (and other impacts) of our work.

 # Using CARE in design decisions